HmBernier55/Quizzical-Trivia-Game/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The project can also be viewed at:

-_place the url here_

 ## How the game works: